-A. Animal and vegetable glycerin are widely available in groceries and drugstores.
-When buying it, remember to look for a USP grade non-GMO product.31
+A: Animal and vegetable glycerin are widely available in groceries and drugstores.32 When buying it, remember to look for a USP-grade non-GMO product.33

 Q: What is glycerin made of?

-A. Organic glycerin is made from animal and/or vegetable fats.
-It’s usually mixed with other ingredients, like water and essential oils, to improve its moisturizing effects.32
+A: Organic glycerin is made from animal and/or vegetable fats.34 It’s usually mixed with other ingredients, like water and essential oils, to improve its moisturizing effects.35

 Q: What does glycerin do?

-A. Glycerin is used for a wide variety of applications in different industries.
-In the health and beauty sector, it’s often an ingredient in cosmetics and skincare products, since it helps attract and retain moisture in the skin.33 It also has therapeutic effects and may be used to help alleviate skin irritation, dehydration, constipation and excessive pressure in the brain or eyes.34
+A: Glycerin is used for a wide variety of applications in different industries.
+In the health and beauty sector, it’s often an ingredient in cosmetics and skincare products, as it helps attract and retain moisture in the skin.36 It also has therapeutic effects and may be used to help alleviate skin irritation, dehydration, constipation, and excessive pressure in the brain or eyes.37

-Glycerin is a popular ingredient in pharmaceutical formulations as well, since it can be used as a solvent and levigating agent.
-Plus, it helps prevent ointments and creams from drying out.35
+Glycerin is a popular ingredient in pharmaceutical formulations as well, since it can be used as a solvent.
+Plus, it helps keep ointments and creams from drying out.38

 Q: What are the uses of glycerin in food?

-A. In the food industry, glycerin is used as a sweetener, moistening agent, solvent, thickening agent and emulsifier.36
+A: In the food industry, glycerin is used as a sweetener, humectant, solvent and preservative.39

 Q: Is glycerin vegan?

-A. Not all glycerin is vegan.
-As mentioned above, this compound may be derived from either animal or vegetable fats.
-If you’re looking for a vegan glycerin, look for products that are specifically labeled as “vegetable glycerin.”37
+A: Not all glycerin is vegan.
+As mentioned above, this compound may be derived from either animal or vegetable fats.40 If you’re looking for a vegan glycerin, look for products that are specifically labeled “vegetable glycerin.

 Q: Is glycerin bad for you?

-A. Animal- and vegetable-derived glycerin is generally safe and beneficial when used properly.
+A: Animal- and vegetable-derived glycerin is generally safe and beneficial when used properly.
 Keep in mind, though, that it may still cause a few side effects.
-For instance, applying topical glycerin on your skin or hair in a dry climate may dehydrate deeper layers of your skin, as it pulls moisture from your dermis instead of attracting water from the air.38
+For instance, applying topical glycerin on your skin or hair in a dry climate may dehydrate deeper layers of your skin, as it pulls moisture from your dermis instead of attracting water from the air.41,42

-Ingesting too much glycerin may also wreak havoc on your gut, since it’s a form of sugar alcohol.
+Ingesting too much glycerin may also be bad for your gut, as it’s a form of sugar alcohol.
 This may lead to abdominal gas and diarrhea.
-Other adverse side effects related to this product include dizziness, nausea, headache, vomiting and allergic reactions.39,40
+Other adverse side effects related to this product include dizziness, nausea, headache, vomiting and allergic reactions.43,44

 Q: How do you use glycerin suppositories?

-A. Lie down on your side with knees bent, then gently insert the tip of the suppository into the rectum.
+A: Lie down on your side with knees bent, then gently insert the tip of the suppository into the rectum.
 Move it slightly from side to side as you push well up into the rectum.
-After you’ve successfully inserted the suppository, stay in position for 15 to 20 minutes or until you feel the urge to move your bowels.41,42
+After you’ve successfully inserted the suppository, stay in position for 15 to 20 minutes or until you feel the urge to move your bowels.45,46

 Q: How do you make glycerin?

-A. To make glycerin from scratch, the most important thing that you need is a cup of animal- or plant-derived oil.
+A: To make glycerin from scratch, you’ll need animal- or plant-derived oil.
 Some great examples are lard, tallow, palm oil and coconut oil.
-You also need 2 tablespoons of lye, a cup of water and a half-cup of salt.
-Once you have all the needed ingredients, follow these steps:43
+You’ll also need lye, water and salt.
+Once you have all the needed ingredients, follow these steps from Leaf:47

-3. Continue stirring the mixture for around 15 minutes.
-Once the mixture thickens, add the salt and allow it to cool.
+5. Continue stirring the mixture for around 15 minutes.
+Once the mixture thickens, add in the brine, stir briefly and allow it to cool.
 Place the mixture in the refrigerator overnight.

-4. Skim off curdles of soap on top of the mixture.
-If you’re planning to use the curdles, then you should pour them into a soap mold.
-After you've removed all traces of soap, pour the glycerin into a glass container and then seal it tightly.
-This homemade glycerin can last for three to four weeks if stored in a refrigerator.
+6. Skim off curdles of soap on top of the mixture.
+You can pour these curdles into a mold to make a bar of soap.
+After you've removed all traces of soap, pour the glycerin liquid into a glass container and then seal it tightly.